kartik-neal/Project-Santa-Cruz-Preview/user-guides/updating/usb_updating.md

 ### Method #2 prerequisites

-- Windows or Linux PC an available USB-C or USB-A port.
+- Host computer with an available USB-C or USB-A port.

 - Carrier board and USB-C cable, included in the Project Santa Cruz Development Kit.
 If your PC has a USB-A port but not a USB-C port, you may use a USB-C to USB-A cable (sold separately).